hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/2- Terraform Providers.md

 ### terraform providers mirror

+Terraform Providers Mirror is a feature that allows organizations to host a local copy of external providers' plugins, enhancing control and reliability in infrastructure provisioning through Terraform.

 The terraform providers mirror command downloads the providers required for the current configuration and copies them into a directory in the local filesystem.

 In normal use, terraform init will automatically download needed providers from provider registries as part of initializing the current working directory.